 Intravenous chemotherapy bag

-ChemotherapyChemotherapy is the most common treatment for colorectal cancer.
+ChemotherapyChemotherapy is the most used treatment for colorectal cancer.
 It is generally administered intravenously, but in some cases it may be taken orally.

 Chemotherapy inhibits the growth of cells in the process of division.
 It affects both tumour and healthy cells, which is what causes the symptoms associated with the treatment, known as adverse effects or side effects.